Braedach/Week-13---Project-A/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **_network_** and system **_system logs_**.

 - What does Filebeat watch for?
-  - **_Filebeat, as the name implies, ships log files.
-In an ELK-based logging pipeline, Filebeat plays the role of the logging agent—installed on the machine generating the log files, tailing them, and forwarding the data to either Logstash for more advanced processing or directly into Elasticsearch for indexing_**
+  - **_Filebeat is a lightweight shipper for forwarding and centralizing log data.
+Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing_**

 - What does Metricbeat record?
-  - **_Metricbeat uses modules to collect metrics.
-Each module defines the basic logic for collecting data from a specific service, such as Redis or MySQL.
-A module consists of metricsets that fetch and structure the data._**
+  - **Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
+Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash._**

 The configuration details of each machine may be found below.